Bookmark Manager

 • Build a simple service to power the References on articles

-• The frontend sends a link
+• The frontend sends links

 • Title